chazu/octree/README.md

 # TODO
-* Allow tuning of splitting rules (multiple points per octant)
-* Write method for getting depth of octree
+* Test that splitting occurs properly
+* Test that nonstandard breakpoints work
+* Ensure that point radius is taken into account when splitting/inserting
+* Disallow insertion of points which would collide with other points (considering radius)
 * Write method for whether child octant can contain sphere
 * Query for points in sphere
-* Refactor insertion to allow for non-leaf nodes to contain points which intersect with more than one child octant
+* Refactor insertion to allow for non-leaf nodes to contain points which intersect with more than one child octant (see above)

 * Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
 * Speed test for large octree (size of solar system)